 The need to establish these relationships is because, in the end, the code belongs to the company which has adopted it.
 It is an agreement or pledge by the company to the workers concerned and to the public and consumers.
-An implementation and monitoring agreement belongs both to the
+An implementation and monitoring agreement belongs both to the company and to the organisations which are party to it.
+It is an agreement between the company and those organisations that have sought a code and that are likely to follow-up with its implementation.
+The agreement is where the expectations over implementing and monitoring the code are spelled out.

-Codes of Conduct must be implemented

-Implementation refers to the whole range of activities that could be taken by a company to give effect to a code of labour practices.
+Codes of Conduct must be implemented Implementation refers to the whole range of activities that could be taken by a company to give effect to a code of labour practices.
 Implementation could involve everything from important details such as ensuring that the code is translated into appropriate languages to such large undertakings as monitoring compliance with the code.